maasuofficial/maasu-website/README.md

 ## Workflow <a name="workflow"></a>

-In this repository, there are two main branches: `master` and `production`, corresponding to the `staging` and `production` environments, respectively.
+In this repository, there are two main branches: `staging` and `master`, corresponding to the `staging` and `production` environments, respectively.
 With the integration of [Netlify](https://www.netlify.com/) as a hosting service, any pushed commits to these branches will immediately trigger builds in production.
-For this reason, I have chosen the `master` branch to only push to the `staging` environment for safety and security measures.
+For this reason, I have made the `master` branch to not allow unsigned commits to be pushed for safety and security measures.

 All other branches are `feature` branches, where each branch will contain some type of feature or bugfix.
-These changes are then merged into `master`.
-To put these changes into production, create a pull request to merge a feature branch into `master`.
+These changes are then merged into `staging.
+To put these changes into production, create a pull request to merge the staging branch into `master`.
 While there are many ways to merge branches, this is the safest way because creating a Github pull request makes an explicit statement regarding the changes to be made on the public website.
 These can also be detailed and labeled for future reference.
-After the changes have been merged into `master`, it is simple to merge `master` into `production`.
+After the changes have been merged into `master`, they will automatically be deployed into production.

 Pull requests should be labeled with the labels provided and a list of significant changes should be detailed in the request body.
 Once approved, the requested commits will be squash merged into `master` to reduce the amount of commits.

 Utilizing `git` and `github`:

-1. Make sure you are in a unique feature branch.
+1. Check out the staging branch, and verify it is up to date with the latest changes in production.
 ```
-git checkout -b my-feature-name

-or if the branch already exists:

-git checkout my-feature-name
+g checkout staging
+g pull origin master
 ```
-2. Make any file changes you wish to make.
+2. Make your changes to the `staging` branch, whether through a feature branch or manually.
-3. Commit and push those changes.
+3. Commit those changes.
 ```
 git commit -m "commit title"
-git push --set-upstream origin my-feature-name
 ```
 4. Pull the latest updates from `master`, fixing any conflicts, then push to Github.
 ```